engineering87/TemporalCollections/README.md

 ## Overview

-TemporalCollections provides multiple thread-safe generic collections where each item is timestamped at insertion using a strictly monotonic clock.
+TemporalCollections provides multiple thread-safe generic collections where Each item is timestamped at insertion using a strictly monotonic UTC clock (`DateTimeOffset.UtcNow`).
 These collections expose interfaces for querying items based on their timestamps, removing old or expired entries efficiently, and preserving concurrency guarantees.

 The key design goals are: